 At First Stop Health, we share many of the attitudes of Millennials.
 We believe that healthcare, for non-urgent conditions, should not be an inconvenient, high cost event.
 Our service was designed for patients of all ages, but clearly aligns with the behaviors of the rising Millennial generation.

 Our service is not designed to replace PCP’s or preventive medicine.
 At the same time, our goal is to encourage our members to stay healthy, happy, and productive by using our service instead of visiting an urgent care, retail clinic, primary care doctor or ER.
-Indeed, our industry-leading, average usage of 44% across all our employee groups reflects our success in demonstrating the value of our service to Millennials and covered employees of all ages.
+Indeed, our industry-leading, average usage of 50% across all our employee groups for the first half of 2017 reflects our success in demonstrating the value of our service to Millennials and covered employees of all ages.

 Employers also benefit financially by offering our service.
 We contractually guarantee that our service will generate a positive ROI for employers.

 For every employer group, we develop innovative, turn-key engagement strategies that ensure covered employees are aware of our convenient, easy access, high-value service.
 For Millennials, the generation that is now the largest segment of the nation’s workforce, our message resonates with extra strength.